JoseDominic/Smart-Diary/README.md

 https://diarygenie.herokuapp.com/

 PS:
-1)Letter to yourself feature does not work on heroku due to some problem with scheduling jobs on heroku server.Works fine locally.
+Letter to yourself feature does not work on heroku due to some problem with scheduling jobs on heroku server.Works fine locally.

-2)The background images in the app is yet to be optimized for mobile devices

 # Setting up